puppeteer/puppeteer/docs/api.md

 const page = await context.newPage();
 // ... do stuff with page ...
 await page.goto('https://example.com');
-// Dispose context once its no longer needed. await context.close();
+// Dispose context once it's no longer needed. await context.close();
 ```

 #### event: 'targetchanged'
 - <[Target]>

-Emitted when the url of a target inside this browser context changes.
+Emitted when the url of a target inside the browser context changes.

 #### event: 'targetcreated'
 - <[Target]>

-Emitted when a new target is created inside this browser context, for example when a new page is opened by [`window.open`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) or [`browserContext.newPage`](#browsercontextnewpage).
+Emitted when a new target is created inside the browser context, for example when a new page is opened by [`window.open`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) or [`browserContext.newPage`](#browsercontextnewpage).

 #### event: 'targetdestroyed'
 - <[Target]>

-Emitted when a target inside this browser context is destroyed, for example when a page is closed.
+Emitted when a target inside the browser context is destroyed, for example when a page is closed.

 #### browserContext.browser()
 - returns: <[Browser]>